 Pain is certain in one’s life.
-It is a feeling of distress rooting from the nervous system in response to damaging stimuli.
+It is a feeling of distress rooting from the nervous system in response to a damaging stimuli.
 The brain triggers the pain response when something hurts our body.
-Pain is always multidimensional with emotional consequences entwined in it.
+Pain is always multidimensional, with emotional consequences entwined in it.

 Types of Pain

 The following are the common types of pain.
-However, some pain can fit into more than one category.
+However, certain pain types can fit into more than one category.

 According to the duration, pain can be classified as acute, chronic, and breakthrough pain.

 Acute pain refers to short-term pain that arises from a specific reason.
-It may last for few minutes to six months (sometimes up to six months).
-Acute pain is normally associated with soft tissue injury.
+It may last for few minutes and sometimes up to six months.
+Acute pain is normally associated with soft tissue injuries.
 There are chances for acute pain to become chronic pain.
 The most common causes for acute pain include bone fractures, surgery, childbirth, cuts, and burns.
 Usually, an acute pain would subside as the injury heals.

 If a person is under analgesic medication for chronic pain, he may experience episodes of acute pain in between the medication period.
 This is called breakthrough pain.

-According to the root cause, pain can be categorized as follows.
+According to the root cause, breakthrough pain can be categorized as follows.

 Neuropathic pain occurs due to any damage in the nerves or other parts of the nervous system.
 It is often a sharp, shooting pain that is intense when compared to other types of pain.

 It is the pain caused due to the compression or inflammation of the sensory root or the dorsal root ganglion (DRG) of a spinal nerve.
 Radicular pain is characterized by tingling, numbness, and muscle weakness.
-When the pain radiates from the back into the leg, it is called radiculopathy.
-It’s commonly known as sciatica.
-Activities like walking and sitting can make sciatica worse.
+When the pain radiates from the back into the leg, it is called radiculopathy or sciatica.
+Day-to-day activities like walking and sitting can make sciatica worse.